hazelement/pandoc_resume/markdown/resume.md

 *Intelligence IP Camera Surveillance System*

-* Designed back end architecture to support up to 18 concurrent camera streams analysis in real time
+* Designed back end architecture to support up to 18 concurrent real time camera streams analysis using Django Channels
-* Solved scaling issue using Factory, Repository and Singleton design pattern
+* Solved scaling issue using Factory, Repository and Singleton Design Patterns
 * Developed motion detection module using Pillow and Numpy
 * Solved loading issue by creating a messaging backend using HTTP web socket in Django Channels
 * Containerized service using Docker for easy deployment and maintenance overhead reduction